EcolaTan/ParityCheckers/README.md

 # Parity Checkers
-A turn based game where each player is given 5 pieces and the goal is to eat all enemy pieces or capture enemy bases
+A turn based game where each player is given 5 pieces and the goal is to eat all enemy pieces or capture enemy bases.
+This was made as a requirement for my discrete math class.

 ## Rules<br>
 -Players can move forward, left-diagonal, and right-diagonal<br>